vineetbattula/wells-fargo-assessment/README.md

 Contributions to the Weather Application are welcome!
 If you find any issues or want to enhance the functionality, feel free to create a pull request.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
 ```

-Make sure to replace "YOUR_API_KEY" with your actual API key in the `application.properties` file.